peterldowns/pgtestdb/README.md

 // NewDB is a helper that returns an open connection to a unique and isolated
 // test database, fully migrated and ready for you to query. func NewDB(t *testing.T) *sql.DB {
-  // Call t.Helper() to make sure that any error logs in a failing tests are
+  t.Helper() // makes sure error logs are backtraced appropriately in test output conf := testdb.Config{
-  // shown with the appropriate file/line information. t.Helper()

-  // This configuration will work with the docker-compose.yml file earlier,
-  // and assumes that when you run `go test ...` you have a Postgres server
-  // running.
-  conf := testdb.Config{
     User:     "postgres",
     Password: "password",